lowercase-app/learn/docs/user/settings.md

 When you stop typing, the editor does it's best to save the document while not interrupting your flow.

+## Export data

+Exports all of your data into Markdown files.
+The documents will be in Markdown format and the to-dos will be in a separate CSV files.
+Your data will still be available in lowercase after you export it.

 ## Notifications

 ### Weekly to-do update emails